Cutcopy/Vyral-Jekyll/_drafts/every-branch-of-the-ugly-tree.md

 image: /img/omaha.jpg
 ---

-So much depends upon a red wheel barrow.
+So much depends upon

+a red wheelbarrow.&nbsp;

+glazed with rain water.

+beside the white chickens.